 The need to collect updated information on the distribution and population of river otter in South Dakota was identified in the first plan (SDGFP 2012).
-As such, a State Wildlife Grantfunded project was initiated with Dr. Wayne Melquist to determine current river otter distribution and evaluate habitat of unoccupied sites with the potential for population expansion.
+As such, a State Wildlife Grant-funded project was initiated with Dr. Wayne Melquist to determine current river otter distribution and evaluate habitat, including identifying suitable habitat of unoccupied sites with the potential for population expansion.
 Refer to Appendix A for a summary of findings from Melquist (2015).

-Information sources on distribution and mortality Reports of river otter
+Information on distribution and mortality

+Reports of river otter

 The South Dakota Natural Heritage Program (SDNHP), a part of SDGFP, maintains information on rare animal and plant species and plant communities in the state.
-The SDNHP monitors river otters by collecting and maintaining reports from a variety of sources including universities, government wildlife agencies, private contractors, and the general public.
+The SDNHP monitors river otter by soliciting and collecting incidental reports from a variety of sources including universities, government wildlife agencies, private contractors, and the general public.